 With “450,000 unique visitors since 2008, [and] over 230,000 in 2013” (CitizensFNDN, 2014), participation is highest in the most populous district of the city, Breiðholt, where the proportion of foreign people is among the highest in the city. (“Betri Reykjavik…”, 2016).
 When analyzing the demographic of users, there seems to be only a small difference between the numbers of female and male participants.
 Furthermore, households with children have been found to be more active than those without.
 University students and high income earners are also much more active in terms of prioritizing ideas and voting for proposals compared to those with less education and lower income.
 It should be noted, however, that the Better Reykjavik platform itself only requires an email and a name/pseudonym and does not collect much demographic data.
 These numbers are compiled by researchers from Google Analytics and social media sites such as Facebook(Bjarnason, Interview with the author, 2018).

 The government of Reykjavik heavily promoted Better Reykjavik as the bridge between citizens and government officials.
 When the website launched as Better Reykjavik in October 2011, they began the promotional campaign with an opening ceremony in Gerðubergi, the city’s main library and cultural center, then proceeded to place posters throughout the city on billboards.
 The City issued multiple press releases (“Betri Reykjavik…”, 2016).
 The main focus of their current promotional campaign is introducing the annual participatory budgeting competition.
-To make sure all citizens know about the website, the Citizens Foundation and the government of Reykjavik promote Better Reykjavik through social media (Twitter, Facebook, Youtube, Better Reykjavik, News Outlets), TV Commercials (Mayor Jon Gnarr utilized comedy for attention), political campaigns, awards (European Award in the E-Democracy Awards in 2011).
+To make sure all citizens know about the website, the Citizens Foundation and the government of Reykjavik promote Better Reykjavik through social media (Twitter, Facebook, Youtube, Better Reykjavik), News Outlets, TV Commercials (Mayor Jon Gnarr utilized comedy for attention), political campaigns, awards (European Award in the E-Democracy Awards in 2011).
 Given the small size of the city, word of mouth also works.
-A list of the campaign efforts by the city of Reykjavik in spreading awareness of My District elections during 2012 - 2015 is shown in Figure 1.
+A list of the campaign efforts by the city of Reykjavik in spreading awareness of My Neighborhood elections during 2012 - 2015 is shown in Figure 1.
 The possibility of having one’s own bill or policy passed and the ability to see changes were strong incentives to participate, especially given the earlier rampant distrust of government.